 On the Clusters page, find the cluster that you want to manage and click the name of the cluster or click Details in the Actions column.
 The details page of the cluster appears.

-After you complete the configuration, you can use the temporary kubeconfig file to connect to the cluster.
+After configuration, you can connect to the cluster using the temporary credential.
 You cannot connect to the cluster after the temporary kubeconfig file expires.

 Revoke a kubeconfig file

-When an employee resigns or an issued kubeconfig file is disclosed, you can revoke the kubeconfig file to protect the cluster that the kubeconfig file can be used to access.
+When an employee leaves the company or a kubeconfig file is suspected to be leaked, you can revoke the kubeconfig file of the cluster to ensure cluster security.
 After you revoke the kubeconfig file, the system generates a new kubeconfig file and authorization binding.
 The kubeconfig file previously issued to the RAM user or RAM role becomes invalid.
 For more information, see Revoke the kubeconfig file of a cluster.

 FAQ

-How do I obtain the identity information of the user that is associated with the certificate used in a kubeconfig file?
+How do I obtain the identity information associated with the certificate used in a kubeconfig file?

 grep client-certificate-data kubeconfig |awk '{print $2}' |base64 -d | openssl x509 -noout -text |grep Subject: